 The G3 Ion LT is a carefully engineered and designed, solid-functioning, all-around backcountry ski binding.
 The lack of a ski brake somewhat limits its appeal, but we'd argue that expert backcountry skiers (as opposed to "expert" resort skiers) don't need ski brakes.

 The friction-less pivot and three levels of heel elevation put the Ion LT right in the mix with the best of the best in this category.
 Beginner skinners really appreciate the option to lift their heel to one of the three different levels.
-For 2018 basically all of our tested bindings include three lift levels.
-Only the Plum Tech Race 150 and Top Pick Black Diamond Helio 180 do not have three levels of lift.
+For 2019, most of our tested bindings include three lift levels.

 Downhill performance is a wide-reaching category.
 We look at two major categories of information in this scoring metric.
 First, we consider how the bindings perform in normal skiing.
 How well is your boot held and what is the binding geometry as it pertains to downhill performance.
-We experienced no "pre release" of the G3 bindings.
+We experienced no "pre-release" of these G3 bindings.
 This is good.
 The design includes a little bit of "forward pressure" at the heel that, at least theoretically, allows for greater binding elasticity in high energy downhill skiing.
 The stack height and heel-toe delta (difference in height) are almost exactly average.
-Of the simpler tech bindings we tested (all those that aren't the Marker KingPin and Top Pick Fritschi Tecton), the G3 is the only one with this forward pressure consideration.

 Next, we consider what happens in non-standard downhill skiing situations.
-Essentially, how reliably and adjustably does the binding release, and is the ski braked when it comes off.
+Essentially, how reliably and adjustably does the binding release and is the ski braked when it comes off.
 The bindings have a non-certified "release value" adjustment and no ski brakes.
 In these ways, the G3 Ion LT is relatively non-sophisticated.
-It compares most closely in these ways to the Dynafit TLT Speed and Best Buy Dynafit Speed Turn.
-The Plum Guide and Editors Choice Atomic Backland both include ski brakes and have the same sort of non-certified release adjustment.
-The big gun Marker and Fritschi bindings have brakes and TUV/DIN certified release values.

 Ease of Use